- $24.95 / £20.00

 - 5 color illus.

-Python is a computer programming language that is rapidly gaining popularity throughout the sciences.
-This fully updated edition of A Student’s Guide to Python for Physical Modeling aims to help you, the student, teach yourself enough of the Python programming language to get started with physical modeling.
+Python is a computer programming language that has gained popularity throughout the sciences.
+This fully updated second edition of A Student’s Guide to Python for Physical Modeling aims to help you, the student, teach yourself enough of the Python programming language to get started with physical modeling.
 You will learn how to install an open-source Python programming environment and use it to accomplish many common scientific computing tasks: importing, exporting, and visualizing data; numerical analysis; and simulation.
 No prior programming experience is assumed.

-This tutorial focuses on fundamentals and introduces a wide range of useful techniques, including:
+This guide introduces a wide range of useful tools, including:

 - Basic Python programming and scripting